How to Get a Continuous Glucose Monitor Without Health Insurance

 This guide touches the surface of the complexities of CGM access and affordability.
 Many other parameters affect it.
 If you struggle to access one after acting on these steps, remember to utilize the abovementioned resources or see if you qualify for the Freestyle Libre or Dexcom trial programs.

-This content is sponsored by Abbott, makers of the Freestyle Libre 2.
+This content is sponsored by Abbott, an active partner of Beyond Type 1 at the time of publication, makers of the Freestyle Libre 2.
 Beyond Type 1 maintains full editorial control.